 Now finding exact details about the latest standards that apply is not that easy let alone trying to get hold of a copy (without having to pay for them).
 The AS1288-2006 Glass in buildings section on the Valiant Glass website provides some basic information about the latest standards.
 It also has an excellent synopsis of AS1288-2006 which goes into a bit more detail.
 Just in case you were wondering, Valiant Glass specialises in glazing for Strata Schemes.

 If you really have to have an actual copy of the Standard (or ANY Australian Standard for that matter) go to the Standards Australia webshop and use the search facility to find what your looking for.
-Typing in glass will take you directly to AS1288-2006 and all its variants.
-Just remember - these are not free but can be purchased by anyone.
+Select the 'Standards' button (under the search box) and type in AS1288.
+This will take you directly to AS1288 and all its variants.
+Alternatively, typing in AS2047 brings up all the Window Installation standards.
+Just remember - these are NOT free but can be purchased by anyone.

-Tip - It's a lot easier (and much safer) to leave it to the professionals and rely on their advice and expertise for complicated and important areas such as this.
+Tip - It's a lot easier (and much safer) to leave it to the professionals and rely on their advice and expertise for such a complicated and important area.

 A Glass Audit can be carried out by a glass specialist to determine if your premises are glazed in accordance with current Australian Standards.
 Shop around as some companies will do a FREE Safety Glass report and only charge if a compliance certificate is issued.
 Others will take the cost of the report off any work they end up doing at the building.